Limit on spatial quantum superpositions with massive objects due to phonons: Model

 Project the equation of motion~(\ref{eq:Newton-1}) onto the normal mode $k$ to find

-where $f_k(t)$ is the force acting on phonon mode $k$.
-This is the equation of a driven oscillator with the solution (depicted in Fig.\,\ref{fig:orthogonality})
+where $f_k(t)$ is the force acting on the mode.
+This is the equation of a driven oscillator with the solution (depicted in Fig.\:\ref{fig:orthogonality})

-In the phase-space spanned by the canonical coordinates $q_k$ and $\dot q_k$ (we recall that the transformation to the normal mode basis is symplectic \cite{GoldsteinBook}), Eq.\,(\ref{eq:solution_qk}) combines a free rotation by the angle $\omega_k t$ and a translation of the mode amplitude.
-The integral term gives the displacement $\tfrac{1}{2}\Delta q_k(t)$ of the in-phase component $q_k$, while the in-quadrature component $\dot q_k$ is shifted by
+In the phase space spanned by the canonical coordinates $q_k$ and $\dot q_k$ this combines a free rotation by the angle $\omega_k t$ and a translation.
+The mode amplitude $q_k$ is shifted by the integral term in Eq.\,(\ref{eq:solution_qk}), while the in-quadrature component $\dot q_k$ is displaced by

-its time derivative.
-Due to the factors $\tfrac{1}{2}$, a quantity like $\Delta q_k(t)$ is the (mass-weighted) differential displacement of the phonon amplitude between the two arms of the interferometer.